openvinotoolkit/nncf/examples/post_training_quantization/onnx/mobilenet_v2/README.md

 # ONNX Results

-There are some results for the models from [ONNX Model Zoo](https://github.com/onnx/models)
+Below are some results for the models from [ONNX Model Zoo](https://github.com/onnx/models)

 ### Classification